FaaSKeeper: Learning from Building Serverless Services with ZooKeeper as an Example: Introduction

 FaaS is a new paradigm that combines elastic and on-demand resource allocation with an abstract programming model.
 In FaaS, the cloud provider invokes stateless functions, freeing the user from managing the software and hardware resources.
 Flexible resource management and a pay-as-you-go billing help with the problem of low server utilization caused by resource overprovisioning for the peak workload ~\cite{10.1145/1721654.1721672,kaplan2008revolutionizing,6253523}.
 These improvements come at the cost of performance and reliability: functions are not designed for high-performance applications and require storage to support state and communication.
 However, stateful applications can benefit from serverless services~\cite{10.1145/3476886.3477510}, and even databases adapt on-demand offerings to handle infrequent workloads more efficiently~\cite{awsDynamoDBServerless,azureCosmosDBServerless,kassandraServerless}.

 Apache ZooKeeper~\cite{10.5555/1855840.1855851} is a prime example of a system that has been widely adopted by many applications but is not available as a serverless service.
 ZooKeeper provides a coordination service for distributed applications to control the shared state and guarantee data consistency and availability.
-Compared to cloud key-value storage, ZooKeeper provides additional semantics of total order with linearizable writes, atomic updates, and ordered push notifications (Table~\ref{tab:fk_zk_comparison}).
+Compared to key-value storage, ZooKeeper adds semantics of total order with linearizable writes, atomic updates, and ordered push notifications (Table~\ref{tab:fk_zk_comparison}).

-Services are expected to match the temporal and geographical variability of production workloads~\cite{4362193,10.1145/2987550.2987561,10.1145/3132747.3132772}.
-Workloads are often bursty and experience rapid changes: the maximum system utilization can be multiple times higher than even the 99th percentile~\cite{10.5555/1855807.1855835,4362193}.
-However, the static ZooKeeper architecture makes the readjustment to the burst workload difficult.
+Cloud services are expected to match the temporal and geographical variability of production workloads~\cite{4362193,10.1145/2987550.2987561,10.1145/3132747.3132772}.
+Workloads are often bursty and experience rapid changes: maximum system utilization can be multiple times higher than even the 99th percentile~\cite{10.5555/1855807.1855835,4362193}.
+However, the static ZooKeeper architecture make the readjustment to the workload difficult, and ZooKeeper is often underutilized in practical deployments (Section~\ref{sec:zookeeper_utilization}).
 Even when ZooKeeper is co-located as a part of a larger system, it still contributes to the overprovisioning of resources for the peak workload.
-Serverless applications built on top of cloud storage could adapt to diurnal changes in workload and handle thousands of requests daily at lower cost.
-A \emph{serverless} service with the same consistency guarantees would offer the opportunity to consolidate variable workloads, helping users and cloud operators increase efficiency.
+Serverless applications built on cloud storage could adapt to diurnal changes in workload and handle thousands of requests at a lower cost.
+A \emph{serverless} service with the same consistency as ZooKeeper would offer the opportunity to consolidate variable workloads, helping users and cloud operators increase efficiency.
 Unfortunately, the path to serverless for such distributed applications is unclear due to the restricted and vendor-specific nature of FaaS.